 - Automate $7–$12 per day instead of trying to transfer $300 at the end of the month.

-- Use fintech apps that round up transactions and sweep change into a vault.
+- Utilize fintech apps that round up transactions and sweep spare change into a designated vault.

-- Schedule transfers right after payday before lifestyle costs begin.
+- Schedule transfers right after payday, before lifestyle costs begin to accumulate.

-- Visualize this account daily — seeing it grow triggers psychological reward, reinforcing the habit.
+- Visualize this account daily—seeing it grow triggers a psychological reward, reinforcing the habit.

-Debt is one of the biggest emotional weights millennials carry, often linked to guilt, frustration, and a sense of “being behind.”
-However, here’s a financial truth rarely discussed: **eliminating debt completely is not always the smartest move**.
-The smarter approach is to reduce its pressure, not necessarily its existence.
+Debt is one of the biggest emotional weights millennials carry, often linked to guilt, frustration, and a sense of "being behind."
+However, here’s a financial truth rarely discussed: eliminating debt completely is not always the smartest move.
+The more effective approach is to reduce its pressure, not necessarily its existence.

 - Bad Debt: High-interest credit card debt, impulsive consumption installments.